AdaCore/gnatstudio/docs/release_notes/index.rst

 `GPS.Timeout` API, and integrates within the GPS Task Manager, allowing to provide progress indication for background tasks.

-Python API of Libadalang is available for plugind, and can be used in GPS plugins to implement custom code checkers.
+Python API of Libadalang is available for plugins, and can be used in GPS plugins to implement custom code checkers.

 The `GPS.Debugger` provides new methods to manipulate frames - `current_frame`,